 Our values express our ethics, principles, and beliefs.
-They shape our behavior and company relationships are built on trust.
-We listen culture, and impact external and internal business practices.
+They shape our behavior and company culture, and impact external and internal business practices.

 Innovation is key to our success.
 Our innovation methodology sets us apart and adds value to patients, our customers, distributors, and owners.